researchat/notes/ep17/shownotes.md

 ---

 ## Title
-- Does 4n frog have half amount of 2n frog's ghost?
+- Does 4n salamander have half amount of 2n salamander's ghost?
 - Ghost in the half-shell

 ## Show notes